tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 However, the number of bits used for the epoch and sequence number fields in the DTLSCiphertext structure have been reduced.

-3. The DTLSCiphertext structure has variable length, depending on the presence or absence of the connection ID and the length field.
+3. The DTLSCiphertext structure is a variable length header.

+Note that the DTLS 1.3 record layer is different from the DTLS 1.2 record layer.

+DTLSPlaintext records are used to send unprotected records and DTLSCiphertext or DTLSShortCiphertext are used to send protected records.

 The DTLS record formats are shown below.

-DTLSPlaintext records are used to send unprotected records and DTLSCiphertext or DTLSShortCiphertext are used to send protected records.

 ~~~~
   struct {